Systolic volume of homology classes: Introduction

-Any integer class is representable by a geometric cycle.
+Any integer class admits a representation by a geometric cycle, see Theorem \ref{th:realisationintro} below.
 The systolic volume of $(G,\a)$ is thus well defined and satisfies $\Sys(G, \a)\geq \sigma_m$.
-But this definition does not give any information on the structure of a geometric cycle that might achieve this infimum.
-In the case where the homology class $\a$ is representable by a manifold, we know that this infimum is reached and coincides with the systolic volume of any normal representation of $\a$ by a manifold, see \cite{Bab06, Bab08, Bru07}.
-A manifold is an example of {\it admissible} pseudomanifold, that is a pseudomanifold for which any element of the fundamental group can be represented by a curve not going through the singular locus of $X$.
-In section \ref{sec:representation} we prove that any integer class $\a$ admits a normal representation by an admissible geometric cycle - a geometric cycle whose pseudomanifold is admissible - and we show the following \begin{theorem} Let $G$ be a finitely presentable group and $\a \in H_m(G, \Z)$ a homology class of dimension $m \geq 3$.
-For any normal representation of $\a$ by an admissible geometric cycle $(X,f)$,
+But it is not clear whether the infimum value $\Sys(G, \a)$ is actually a minimum and what the structure of a minimal geometric cycle would be.
+When the class $\a$ is representable by a manifold, the systolic volume coincides with the systolic volume of any normal representation of $\a$ by a manifold, see \cite{Bab06, Bab08, Bru07}.
+A manifold is an example of {\it admissible} pseudomanifold, that is a special type of pseudomanifolds for which any element of the fundamental group can be represented by a curve not going through the singular locus of $X$.
+In this article, we first prove the following result, see section \ref{sec:representation}.